 - Involving Sales, Founders, and Products in SaaS Contract Negotiations

 Collaborating with External Counsel

-Working with lawyers is aways a challenge, but for good reason.
+Working with lawyers is always a challenge, but for good reason.
 They are trained to protect your business and reduce risk wherever possible.
-This is paradoxical to the existence of any startup company which are inherently built on risk and their ability to push that risk to a reasonable level to maintain an extremely high growth rate.
+This is paradoxical to the existence of any startup company which is inherently built on risk and their ability to push that risk to a reasonable level to maintain an extremely high growth rate.
 Legal teams work in the opposite direction and can often get to loggerheads with startup companies.
 The key to building a good relationship is to build an advisory one.
-The legal teams are there to advise you on risk, not to hamstring you in a way that you don’t feel like you can take the level of risk needed grow as fast as you need to.
-This is not to say that they shouldn’t strongly advise you against taking unnecessary risk, but they are there to help, not hinder.
+The legal teams are there to advise you on risk, not to hamstring you in a way that you don’t feel like you can take the level of risk needed to grow as fast as you need to.
+This is not to say that they shouldn’t strongly advise you against taking unnecessary risks, but they are there to help, not hinder.
 Here are some tips on how to best collaborate with them and the benefits that come along with it.

 1. Understand the Importance of Early Engagement

 Engaging legal counsel during the initial stages of contract development, especially if you’re building a standard SaaS contract template or an NDA template, can make the process much smoother.
 Early involvement allows your legal counsel to gain a comprehensive understanding of your business, its unique challenges, what your customer use cases are, and the specific terms and conditions that should be included in your contract.
 They can then draft contracts that are tailored to your needs and protect your interests, saving time and reducing potential issues down the line.